Caltech-IPAC/MontageNotebooks/README.md

 the user's custom specifications of coordinates, projection, spatial sampling and rotation.

-The toolkit contains utilities for reprojecting and background matching images, assembling them into mosaics, visualizing the results, and discovering, analyzing and understanding image metadata from archives or the user's images.
+The Montage toolkit contains utilities for reprojecting and background matching images, assembling them into mosaics, visualizing the results, and discovering, analyzing and understanding image metadata from archives or the user's images.